MatthewT0/GenAI-Image-Forensics-Toolbox/README.md

 This script can be found within the `./Analysis_and_Processing` directory.

-The script organises files by created a structured dataset (struct) that includes the key information such as filename, class, tool, normalised evaluation results, and other data required for result analysis.
+The script organises files by creating a structured dataset (struct) that includes the key information such as filename, class, tool, normalised evaluation results, and other data required for result analysis.

 For large datasets, the script may take some time to complete.
 To monitor progress and confirm it is running correctly you can uncomment line 21 to enable progress output.

-The script outputs a .mat file for each algorihtm, containing the organised structs.
-These files are saved in the OrganisedFiles directory, where they are used for further anlaysis.
+The script outputs a .mat file for each algorithm, containing the organised structs.
+These files are saved in the OrganisedFiles directory, where they are used for further analysis.

 ### AuAddition.m <!-- omit from toc -->

 This script can be found within the `./Analysis_and_Processing` directory.

-The script processes the structured data created by the previous script (OrganiseFiles.m) and allocated each tampered image with its reference authentic image and the output values corresponding to it.
+The script processes the structured data created by the previous script (OrganiseFiles.m) and allocates each tampered image with its corresponding authentic image and the output values corresponding to it.

 Similarly to the previous script, for larger datasets this script can take some time to complete.
 To monitor its progress and ensure it is running correctly you can uncomment line 12.